St John the Baptist Church, Kirk Hammerton

 St John the Baptist Church, Kirk Hammerton is a Grade I listed Church of England church located in the village of Kirk Hammerton, North Yorkshire, England.
 It is notable for its complete, mid tenth century Anglo-Saxon tower, and parts of the 9th century church (the original Anglo-Saxon chancel and nave) which now form the south aisle of the present church, the remainder of which dates from later periods (Norman and beyond).
 It lies within the Diocese of Leeds in the Lower Nidderdale Parish.
 The church has links with Kirk Hammerton Church of England Primary School in the village.

 History

-The church is Anglo-Saxon in origin., and was originally dedicated to St Quentin.
+The church is Anglo-Saxon in origin, and was originally dedicated to St Quentin.

-The Saxon part of the church, which now forms the Lady Chapel, is believed to have been built in the 9th century, with the tower being added in around 950AD.
+The Saxon part of the church, which now forms the Lady Chapel, is believed to have been built in the 9th century, with the tower being added in around 950 AD.
 This older section was largely constructed from blocks of millstone grit taken from the ruins of the Roman city of Eboracum.